OAltrock/safer-gambling-app/README.md

 **Running the docker command is also starting the database.
 If you start the database for the first time, you should run:**

-`mysql -h localhost -u root -p gamblers -e "source ./.mysql-data/db/init.sql"`
+`mysql -h localhost -u root -p -e "source ./init.sql"`

 **to set up the root password, create the tables and populate them with 100 examples (the password in the dev environment is: 'admin').**